elricb/sass-themer-import-loader/README.md

 Creates a list of scss @import statements prior to sass parsing.
 Intended to be run prior to the  [sass-loader](https://github.com/webpack-contrib/sass-loader).

+Allows you to pass in environment variables and use different loaders for the first scss file; e.g. can be used by dynamic css loaders.

 ## Options & Defaults

 ### Replace (optional)